maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 - Install the [Arduino 2 IDE](https://www.arduino.cc/en/software).
   This also installs all kinds of USB drivers.
-  I have IDE version 2.2.1.
+  I have IDE version [2.2.1](https://downloads.arduino.cc/arduino-ide/arduino-ide_2.2.1_Windows_64bit.exe) (installed for All Users").

+  **Do not use version 2.3.0** as there is [Temporary loss of debugger support for ESP32 boards](https://forum.arduino.cc/t/arduino-ide-2-3-0-is-now-available/1221189).
+  But a newer version might work (again).

-- In Arduino, using the "boards manager", install "esp32 _by Espressif Systems_".
+- In Arduino, using the BOARDS MANAGER, install "esp32 _by Espressif Systems_".
   I have version 2.0.11.
   This does contain the "ESP32S3 Dev Module".
   Note that this is the Espressif package, not the recent libraries from Arduino for their Arduino Nano ESP32.

 - Some sites/[videos](https://www.youtube.com/watch?v=HGB9PI3IDL0) claim that
   you have to download [Zadig](https://zadig.akeo.ie/) so that you can alter